agmcfarland/FluPipeline/README.md

 **Highlighted Features**

-- Detailed VCF tables in CSV format for several different variant allers
+- Detailed VCF tables in CSV format for several different variant callers
 - Custom reference strains can be added
 - Automatic thread selection selection to run samples in parallel
 - Downsample reads and run pipeline